 In score events, you have a fixed amount of time to gather as many points as you can.
 In street-orienteering events, the time is usually 60 minutes…quite enough time to travel 5-8 km (i.e. most people can walk a kilometre in 10-15 minutes).

-As you know, the points gained for each control varies – with high-numbered controls offering more points.
+The points gained for each control vary – with high-numbered controls offering more points.
 Each row on your scorecard has different points – 1-5 score 2, 6-10 score 3, 11-15 score 4 and 16-20 score 5.

 If you did all of these, you would travel about 5.9km and get